-The beautiful picture above of the typical Bengaluru street is one that I clicked over 15 years ago.
-And the one on the left was clicked about 15 days ago, on a beautiful summer's day.
+The beautiful picture of the typical Bengaluru street is one that I clicked over 15 years ago.
+And the one above was clicked about 15 days ago, on a beautiful summer's day.
 The sun’s rays were shining through the trees onto the green carpet below, with the haze of a beautiful lake in the background.
 You will agree while glancing at just the top half of the frame, that it could have been the perfect picture indeed.
 But alas, the large heap of foul-smelling garbage below was part of the sad reality.

 A week later, when I set out on my morning walk, I was greeted with a carpet of red flowers which the previous night’s rain had brought down from the beautiful gul mohur trees around.
 My eyes began to feast on the pretty sight – vibrant flowers that Mother Nature had scattered with the night’s gift of rain.
 Sadly that carpet was soon interrupted by litter, marring what would have otherwise been another beautiful frame.